 For administrators, editors, and teachers

-While on the Path tab of your course, either in the Source or in a Cohort with the “Edit” button switched on, select a step and then select Settings (the gear icon in the upper right corner).
+From the Path, open a step and then select Settings (the gear icon in the upper right corner).

 1. Estimated time to complete

 Add the time you expect learners to spend on this step in minutes.
 The time on each step will display to learners on the Path and roll up into each lesson, helping them to gauge the time they need to spend per lesson.

 If you make a step required (default), learners will need to complete the step in order to finish the class and receive completion status.
 If you do not make a step required, learners will be able to skip the step by clicking "Skip it" and still receive completion on the class.

 When all required steps are completed, and all optional steps are completed or skipped, the entire course will register as completed, and if you have provided a certification of completion, it will become available at this point.

 This setting determines when learners are permitted to reset their answers on any assessment Blocks on the step.

 When turned on, your learners can reset and resubmit this step any number of times.
 Use this for a "practice" quiz or self-assessment that you want learners to be able to reset and take over and over.
 If enabled along with a minimum passing score, the learner will be able to continue retaking to achieve a higher score.

 When turned off, your learners will be prevented from retaking this step after they've submitted it.
 Learners can reset and edit their answers only up until the point that they click Complete Step and submit their answers.
 Use this for single-take quizzes and tests.